 Lee's suggestion is a bit less aggressive.
 "By simple rules, you should drink half of your body weight in ounces," recommends Lee.
 "If you weigh 160 pounds, you should drink 80 ounces of water.
 But again, it is dependent on your level of activity and water loss in a day."

 What is the ideal amount of water for someone trying to rev up their metabolism and burn more calories?

-Lee notes that everybody's body is different and water consumption is also dependent on our individual activity level.
+Lee notes that everybody's body is different, and water consumption is also dependent on our individual activity levels.
 "Through daily activities, our bodies can lose up to three to four liters a day just by perspiration, urine, bowel movement, and exhalation of air," says Lee.
 She shares a surprising factoid that we lose one to two liters alone from just breathing.
-"To lose weight, use water to replace highly dense caloric liquid drinks," recommends Lee, who lists flavored coffee, sodas, and fruit juices among the usual suspects.
+"To lose weight, use water to replace highly dense caloric liquid drinks.
+She lists flavored coffee, sodas, and fruit juices among the usual suspects.
 "Drink up to a gallon of water a day, which is about 128 ounces," she advises.